The Barber Charvet Trust

 Governance and Leadership

-All trustees serve without remuneration or benefits.
+The trust is governed by a board of five trustees who serve without remuneration or benefits.
 The composition of the board suggests this is a family trust established by or connected to the Barber and Charvet families.
+Specific trustee details are available on the Charity Commission register.

 How to Apply